jonathinks/jonathannylander.se/content/posts/developmental-psychology.md

 ### Stage 4 - Self-Authoring mind

 <p><i>In Stage 4, we can define who we are, and not be defined by other people, our relationships or the environment.
 We understand that we are a person, with thoughts, feelings and beliefs that are independent from the standards and expectations of our environment.
-We can now distinguish the opinions of others from our own opinions to formulate our own “seat of judgment”.
+We can now distinguish the opinions of others from our own opinions to formulate our own "seat of judgment”.
 We become consumed with who we are — this is the kind of person I am, this is what I stand for.

 We develop an internal sense of direction and the capacity to create and follow our own course.

 More characteristics:
 - We can question expectations and values, take stands, set limits, and solve problems with independent frames of mind.
 - We can explore other thoughts and feelings, creating our own sense of authority or voice.
-- We can take responsibility for our own inner states and emotions — “I feel angry because I interpret what you did as a violation of important values of mine, and if I interpreted your actions differently I might feel sad instead.”
+- We can take responsibility for our own inner states and emotions — "I feel angry because I interpret what you did as a violation of important values of mine, and if I interpreted your actions differently I might feel sad instead.”
 - We generate our understanding of the world and are not unduly shaped by the context in which we find ourselves.
-- We realize that we’re always changing, that who we are is something that we can still negotiate.</p>
+- We realize that we’re always changing, that who we are is something that we can still negotiate.

 Written by <a href="https://medium.com/@NataliMorad/how-to-be-an-adult-kegans-theory-of-adult-development-d63f4311b553" target="_blank">Natali Morad</a>.
 </i></p>